rocadura/responsive-wedding/README.md

    sudo service mysql stop
    Go to your local installation path.
 For Linux: /opt/lampp/htdocs/ The file 'index.php' is the main landing in your localhost.
-As default it points to the dashboard application, later you can change it to point your site.
+As default it points to the dashboard application, later you can change it to point to your site.

 3. Grant group permissions to use /htdocs/ folder.
    Go to a terminal and type:
    sudo chmod g+rwx /opt/lampp/htdocs/

-4. Use the makefile to create the new /html/ directory and copy all files in the localhost. e.g. /opt/lampp/html -You may need to manually update line 26 of the Makefile- In a terminal go to the place where you downloaded the project and type: make clean && make dirs && make
+4. Use the makefile to create the new /html/ directory and copy all files on the localhost. e.g. /opt/lampp/html -You may need to manually update line 26 of the Makefile- In a terminal go to the place where you downloaded the project and type: make clean && make dirs && make